 HTTP is a protocol for transferring data between websites.
 An HTTPS transfer or API call is simply an HTTP call over a connection secured by TLS.
 For more information about HTTPS, see Wikipedia and Why HTTPS Matters on the Google Developer Blog.

-You enable TLS on your website by installing a small data file that authenticates your server's identity and encrypts information sent to that server.
+Enable TLS on your website by installing a small data file that authenticates your server's identity and encrypts information sent to that server.
 The authentication and encryption file is called an SSL certificate, which is issued by a certificate authority.

 A certificate authority is a trusted entity (such as a company, nonprofit, or governing body) that issues SSL certificates after verifying the identities of users or servers.
 For example, Let's Encrypt is a free, automated, open-source certificate authority.
 SSL certificates from Let's Encrypt are easy to use and many hosting providers support one-click installation of Let's Encrypt certificates.